-In my last Mademoiselle Spotlight I talked about The Thesis Whisperer and for this post I wanted to feature Donna Kridelbaugh/Science Mentor as this month’s Spotlight on Science/Mademoiselle Scientist.
+In my last Mademoiselle Spotlight, I wrote about The Thesis Whisperer, and for this post, I am featuring Donna Kridelbaugh as this month’s Spotlight on Science/Mademoiselle Scientist.
 Donna has amazing content for early career researchers and professionals.
-I’m happy to share information about Science Mentor because I enjoy finding resources for STEM-ers.

-Photo Credit: ScienceMentor
+Photo Credit: Donna Kridelbaugh

 Spotlight on Science/Mademoiselle Scientist: Donna Kridelbaugh:

-Who is Science Mentor?:
+What is Science Mentor?:

 Donna represents a Mademoiselle Scientist that showcases the places that a STEM degree can take you.
-STEM is research, writing, teaching, mentoring, communication and much more.
-Thank you, Donna for showing me more STEM career options and how to develop an exit strategy when necessary.
+STEM is research, writing, teaching, mentoring, communication, and much more.
+Thank you, Donna, for showing me more STEM career options and how to develop an exit strategy when necessary.

-How can we help the next generation of Mademoiselle Scientists?
 What resources do you use?
-Share below.
+Comment below.